Here's How Your Trade Coeur Mining Inc. (CDE) Aggressively Right Now

 Sponsored

-The average price from analysts is $4.46, which is $0.74 above the current price.
-CDE currently public float of 276.60M and currently shorts hold a 4.63% ratio of that float.
-Today, the average trading volume of CDE was 5.33M shares.
+CDE currently public float of 276.60M and currently shorts hold a 5.14% ratio of that float.
+Today, the average trading volume of CDE was 5.08M shares.

 CDE’s Market Performance